Clerk of the Legislative Assembly

 Members are supported in their parliamentary functions by the Clerks at the Table.
-The Clerk of the House, the chief permanent officer of the Legislative Assembly who reports to the Speaker.
+The Clerk of the Legislative Assembly is the chief permanent officer of the Legislative Assembly who reports to the Speaker.
 In addition to procedural responsibilities, the Clerk is also responsible for the overall direction and administration of the Legislative Assembly.

 The Clerk provides non-partisan procedural advice to the Speaker and all Members of the House and may be consulted at any time regarding procedural and House matters.
 The Clerk also administers the Oath of Allegiance to duly elected Members and presides over the election of the Speaker.